All Episodes

 Whether they know it or not, they've just accused Colbert of copying me.

-And here is this discussion was on the takeaway today on NPR, the fill-in host Todd Zwillick speaking to Jeff Yang, who's a blogger at the Wall Street Journal about this tweet that went out on the show's Twitter account last week that some people found defense made fun of the Chinese language, I guess, and this is this is how they attempted to circle the wagons.
+And here, this discussion was on the takeaway today on NPR, the fill-in host Todd Zwillick speaking to Jeff Yang, who's a blogger at the Wall Street Journal, about this tweet that went out on the show's Twitter account last week that some people found events.

-Let's remind ourselves that Stephen Colbert doing what he often does was actually echoing Rush Limbaugh, who has many times on his show and without irony referred to Asians with the Qing Chong or a ding dong or some kind of ethnically stupid uh angle like that.
+Let's remind ourselves that Stephen Colbert, doing what he often does, was actually echoing Rush Limbaugh, who has many times on his show and without irony referred to Asians with the Ching Chong or a Ding Dong or some kind of ethnically stupid angle like that.

-He was sort of doing limbaugh.
+He was sort of doing Limbaugh.

 Exactly.

-You lose context when you take something and put it into a different medium, like for instance Twitter.
+You lose context when you take something and put it into a different medium, like, for instance, Twitter.

-Well, let's remind ourselves that Stephen Colbert doing what he often does was actually echoing Rush Limbaugh, the well-known fascist conservative radio host, who has,
+Well, let's remind ourselves that Stephen Colbert, doing what he often does, was actually echoing Rush Limbaugh, the well-known fascist, conservative radio host, who has,

-as everybody knows, many times on his show, and without irony, referred to Asians with the Ching Chong or the ding dong, or some kind of ethnically stupid angle like that.
+as everybody knows, many times on his show and without irony, referred to Asians with the Ching Chong or the Ding Dong or some kind of ethnically stupid angle like that.

 That's how you hear it on NPR.

-I do not do that, and I would I would invite them to go find all of these many times on the program.
+And I would invite them to go find all of these many times on the program.

-Get this guy out of the mess that he's in.
+Anyway, notice that they get this guy out of the mess that he's in.

-Apparently they have to link him to me.
+Apparently, they have to link him to me.

 Why?